aleksblago/real-time-chat-with-react-and-gundb/README.md

 # Real time chat with React & GunDB

 [GunDB](https://github.com/amark/gun) is a new real time, distributed, and offline-first database written in JavaScript.
-I decided to build a quick test app using React to learn a bit more about how this distributed, real time database thing works.
+I decided to build a quick test app using React to learn a bit more about how this new distributed, real time database thing works.
 I've used firebase in the past and loved it, so this quote is what sold me on it:

 "It's like an open source firebase." -Mark Nadal

-1. Install dependencies with:
+Install dependencies with:
 ```
 npm install
 ```

-2. Then, spin up a local node server:
+Then, spin up a local node server:
 ```
 npm start
 ```

-3. Hit this url in a browser:
+Hit this url in a browser:
 ```
 http://localhost:8080
 ```